ibm-cloud-docs/cloud-object-storage/basics/at.md

 * If one bucket is not enabled to collect management and data events, you will not receive the event that reports any copy action on that bucket.
 * If you configure different Activity Tracker instances for each bucket, you will have one event in 1 instance and the other event in a different instance.

-You can use the `RequestData.requestId` field to identify the events that are generated when you copy an object from one bucket to another.
+You can use the `responseData.requestId` field to identify the events that are generated when you copy an object from one bucket to another.